awsdocs/amazon-ecr-user-guide/doc_source/getting-started-cli.md

 You can use the AWS command line tools to issue commands at your system's command line to perform Amazon ECR and other AWS tasks\.
 This can be faster and more convenient than using the console\.
 The command line tools are also useful for building scripts that perform AWS tasks\.

 To use the AWS CLI with Amazon ECR, install the latest AWS CLI version \(Amazon ECR functionality is available in the AWS CLI starting with version 1\.9\.15\)\.
 You can check your AWS CLI version with the aws \-\-version command\.
-For information about installing the AWS CLI or upgrading it to the latest version, see [Installing the AWS CLI version 2](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html) in the *AWS Command Line Interface User Guide*\.
+For information about installing the AWS CLI or upgrading it to the latest version, see [Installing the AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html) in the *AWS Command Line Interface User Guide*\.

 ### Install Docker<a name="cli-install-docker"></a>

-Docker is available on many different operating systems, including most modern Linux distributions, like Ubuntu, and even Mac OSX and Windows\.
+Docker is available on many different operating systems, including most modern Linux distributions, like Ubuntu, and even macOS and Windows\.
 For more information about how to install Docker on your particular operating system, go to the [Docker installation guide](https://docs.docker.com/engine/installation/#installation)\.

 You don't need a local development system to use Docker\.
 If you are using Amazon EC2 already, you can launch an Amazon Linux 2 instance and install Docker to get started\.